AdobeDocs/document-services/src/pages/faq/sales-content.md

 <AccordionItem header="Who can I contact with questions regarding Adobe's Privacy Policy?">

-If you have privacy questions related to Adobe Document Services, please contact our sales team for assistance at: <a href="https://developer.adobe.com/document-services/pricing/contact/sales">https://developer.adobe.com/document-services/pricing/contact/sales</a>
+If you have privacy questions related to Adobe Acrobat Services, please contact our sales team for assistance at: <a href="https://developer.adobe.com/document-services/pricing/contact/sales">https://developer.adobe.com/document-services/pricing/contact/sales</a>

 </AccordionItem>